Dikibe-23/DIGITAL-MARKETING-ANALYTICS/README.md

 This project is useful for the following reasons;
 - Reporting performance of digital marketing efforts.
 - Determining the most effective marketing strategy.
 That is, helps in decision making.
 - Causal Inference.
-Determing root causes of sales performance.
+Determining root causes of sales performance.
 - Improving sales and revenue.

 ## TOOLS